korcsmarosgroup/HMIpipeline/one-click-version/readme.md

 In this section, you will se how to do a testing simmulation with the provided example files.
 It is a reduced simmulation, only to perform MicrobioLink in a shorter time and to show how the input and output files must be.
 It doesn't have biological meaning.

-The example files are found in the folder _example_files_.
-For performing the example, paste the file from the example folder into the folder _user_inputs_ according with the simulation you want to perform.
-Follow the steps above:
+The example files are found in the folder _user_inputs_.
+For performing the example,follow the steps above:

-### Complete simulation example
+### Complete mode example

 > **_INPUT FILES_**:
->  Paste all the input files mentioned above in the folder "user_input", or run the following script:
->
-> `cp example_files/Metaproteome.txt example_files/humanDDI.txt example_files/humanDMI.fasta example_files/Tie_Die_downstream.input user_inputs/`
 >
 > In the file `USER_complete_mode.sh` complete the variables as following:
 >